Course: Procedural Law

 Bail revocation refers to the process of canceling or withdrawing bail that has been previously granted to a defendant.

-Bail may be revoked for a variety of reasons, including if the defendant fails to appear in court as required, if the defendant violates the terms of their release, or if the defendant is charged with a new crime while out on bail.
+Bail revocation is an important mechanism in the criminal justice system that allows a court to cancel or withdraw bail that has been granted to a defendant.
+This process can occur for various reasons, including if the defendant fails to appear in court as required, violates the terms of their release, or is charged with a new crime while out on bail.

-If a court revokes bail, the defendant will typically be taken into custody and may be required to remain in jail until their case is resolved.
-The court may also require the defendant to pay the full amount of the bail, if the bail was posted by a bail bond agent or other third party.
+If a court revokes bail, the defendant is typically taken into custody and may be required to remain in jail until their case is resolved.
+The court may also require the defendant to pay the full amount of the bail if it was posted by a bail bond agent or other third party.
 If the defendant was released on their own recognizance, meaning they were not required to post bail, they may be required to pay a fine or other penalty for failing to appear in court.

 [ Glossary ]